Logistics

 Discussion Forum

 We will use the Ed platform for discussions, but coming to office hours is also encouraged.
-You may send private message on edstem platform as well.
+Please do not send email to individual TA/Instructor.

 Textbook and Course Material